How Much Does It Cost to Remove a Load-Bearing Wall in 2025?

 Interior vs. Exterior Walls

-All exterior walls of a home are load-bearing.
-Because exterior walls have settled with your home since its construction, removing this support structure could damage your home in ways an interior wall would not.
-As a result, exterior walls are rarely removed, while interior load-bearing walls may be removed if you’re remodeling your home or changing the layout of a room.
+Every exterior wall carries weight and has been supporting your house since day one, so removing it could cause problems, whereas an interior wall won’t.
+As a result, exterior walls are rarely removed, whereas interior load-bearing walls may be removed during home remodeling or when changing the layout of a room.
 When removing an interior wall, it’s important to work with professionals to ensure the job is done safely and correctly.

 When building an addition, pros usually leave the exterior structure in place and install a doorway for egress.
 A pro can refinish the exterior wall to match the rest of the interior, or leave it as is.